Artunn/unity-shaders/README.md

 In this shader fragment program returns the _Color property which is assigned from the Unity inspector.
 It doesn't make any further calculations, so whole object is that selected color.

 <h3>Lambertian Shading</h3>
 Lambertian shading uses object's normal and Light position to calculate a gradient coloring.
 It is important because it doesn't change according to the viewer's position(If we had a specular component we would need that).
 As these two vectors gets closer in the opposite direction, we get a brighter color.
-All vectors and results are normalized and clamped between 0 and 1, so overexposure is allowed for further light settings.
+All vectors and results are normalized and clamped between 0 and 1.

+<h3>Direction based coloring</b>
+Our game development team was talking about visuals which look like a ketchapp game (skyward) and I found this https://halisavakis.com/my-take-on-shaders-directional-coloring/ tutorial.
+I followed it and did little changes.
+It basically assigns one of the three selected colors according to the brightness of that vertex.